 5 Ways to Constantly Improve Your Content Writing Skills

-Many posts ask what your job would be today if you had the dream job from when you were a child.
+Many posts ask what your job would be today if you had the dream job from childhood.
 I’d struggle to give a straight answer on account of wanting to be an archaeologist, a surgeon, and a famous novelist.

 The role of a content writer or a copywriter never occurred to me.
-It’s one of those roles that seem to get things done, like a call centre agent or salesperson.
+It’s one of those roles that seem to happen, like a call centre agent or salesperson.
 You never sit in a careers fair at school and say that you want to be a copywriter.

 Until perhaps the last twenty years or so, with the explosion of the internet and, more importantly, social media, writing content for websites, articles, and blogging has become part of the mainstream world.

-Writing, as my original dream job, has taken on a whole new life.
+As my original dream job, writing has taken on a whole new life.
 People can be paid good money to write product descriptions, online catalogues, magazines, and a wide range of digital marketing.
 Businesses now scramble for high ranking websites, popular posts, followers and likes.
 These now need skilled writers to fit this market and create success.

-Within an industry worth billions, a large number of content writers in the UK have a hard time making a comfortable income from writing alone.
+Within an industry worth billions, many content writers in the UK have a hard time making a comfortable income from writing alone.
 You might think that all a copywriter needs is a laptop, an internet connection and a PayPal account, but there is much more to it than that.

 To succeed, you need to develop the right skills.
 You might have all the talent in the world, but a writing skill is not enough.
 It would be best to have a toolkit of various marketing skills and your finger on the pulse of your chosen industry or market.